PulseTick/PulseTickIOS/README.md

 Please send feedback and feature requests to pulsetick@gmail(dot)com

 # Roadmap
+DONE - Feature: Track My Bag - Allow you to input your tokens and track the value.
 Feature: Choose API - Allow you to pick where the token values are pulled from.

-Feature: Remember my bag - Allow you to save the amounts you own of each token.
-Will display the current and total value.
+Feature: Current trading fee (gas)

+# Thanks
+Feature Request: Track my Bag - Sean

 # Buy Me A Coffee
 If you want to buy me a coffee, my Pulse Wallet is 0x6387Fa88E71c16Bf4fc7DA3c03075D211A1FbEc2